NFL kneelers 'shouldn't be in country'

 "If somebody [on the Jets] takes a knee, that fine will be borne by the organisation, by me, not the players."
 CEO Christopher Johnson told Newsday.

-"There are some big, complicated issues that we're all struggling with, and our players are on the front lines.

-"I don't want to come down on them like a ton of bricks, and I won't.
+He added: "I don't want to come down on them like a ton of bricks, and I won't.
 I never want to put restrictions on the speech of our players."

-On Twitter, a player for the Philadelphia Eagles - which won the Super Bowl last February - accused the league of only caring about it's finances.
+On Twitter, a player for the Philadelphia Eagles - which won the Super Bowl last February - accused the league of only caring about its finances.

 "This is fear of a diminished bottom line," wrote Chris Long.

 "It's also fear of a president turning his base against a corporation.
-This is not patriotism.
+This is not patriotism."

-"Don't get it confused.
-These owners don't love America more than the players demonstrating and taking real action to improve it."

-In an editorial titled The NFL kneels to Trump, the New York Times slammed the decision, saying that the league has determined "that true patriotism is not about bravely standing up for democratic principle but about standing up, period".
+In an editorial titled The NFL kneels to Trump, the New York Times slammed the decision.

-"Rather than show a little backbone themselves and support the right of athletes to protest peacefully, the league capitulated to a president who relishes demonising black athletes."
+"Rather than show a little backbone themselves and support the right of athletes to protest peacefully, the league capitulated to a president who relishes demonising black athletes," it said.